 Organizations that intentionally work to improve company culture gain a number of bragging rights and positive benefits including:

-Employee Engagement: Engagement is one of the best indicators of a healthy culture.
-When employees are engaged they feel connected to your organization and are united in a common goal – to see your organization succeed.
+Employee engagement: Employee engagement is one of the best indicators of a healthy culture.
+When employees are engaged, they feel connected to your organization and are united in a common goal – to see your organization succeed.
 They are passionate about the role they play and motivated to do their best to work toward common goals.

-Employee Recruitment and Retention: Attracting top talent isn’t pure luck.
-Great company culture not only attracts talent that will sharpen your competitive edge, it also ensures those individual stay for the long haul, giving your organization the stability to achieve better business outcomes at every turn.
+Employee recruitment and retention: Attracting top talent isn’t pure luck.
+A great company culture attracts talent that will sharpen your competitive edge and also help to ensure those individuals stay for the long haul.
+This has a positive impact on your employee recruitment and retention efforts as well as business outcomes.

-Employee Survey Insights: Employees are the pulse of your organization and can provide valuable feedback on your organizations strengths and weaknesses, as well as suggestions for improvement in the workplace.
-Top Workplaces can help by identifying actionable insights from your survey data to steer your efforts toward success.
+Employee survey insights: Employees are the pulse of your organization and can provide valuable feedback about your organization’s strengths and weaknesses, as well as suggestions for improvement.
+Employee survey insights identify actionable steps to help build a people-first culture.

 Whether it is employee survey results and suggestions for improvement in the workplace that lead your organization toward a desire for change, or the tell-tale signs of poor employee retention, production, and effort, these six strategies can help put your organization on track toward improving company culture.